Threadstone-Wiki/Threadstone-Wiki/pages/tick-phases.md

 If the client-server connection is lag-free, it also includes: Mining blocks, falling on pressure plates.

 ## Mob Spawning
-It spawns mobs.
+Mobs spawn around players.
 This tick phase takes less processing time if mob switches are built.

 ## Chunk Unloading
 All chunks which have previously been scheduled to unload get unloaded.